Additional Superannuation Contributions

 Secondly, it might not be practical financially.
 You might be using your full income for day-to-day expenses, are prioritising paying off your house, or building up personal savings for things in the future.
 In order to pay it, there is an element of immediate sacrifice - whether lower weekly income due to salary sacrifice or a lump sum payment of your cash.
 It is both a personal decision and a financial decision.
 This is also why we can tell you what the facts are, we can also provide tax advice, and tell you exactly what the tax savings and/or benefits are, but whether it is right for you is not a question we can answer.

 If I want to go ahead, when should I do something about it?
 Superannuation contributions are considered on the basis of when they are paid, and in particular the financial/tax year in which they were paid.
 If you want to do a personal super contribution and claim it in your 2022 tax return, for example, your contribution has to be received by your super fund by 30 June 2022.
-You can not make a payment in September 2022 when you are doing your tax return, and then claim it for 2022, as its in the 2023 tax year.
+You can not make a payment in September 2022 when you are doing your tax return, and then claim it for 2022, as it's in the 2023 tax year.

 What are the release requirements for super?
 This is a great question to consider in light of additional super contributions.
 The main conditions are retiring at or after reaching preservation age (more information here), but also include severe financial hardship, compassionate grounds, terminal illness, temporary or permanent incapacity, or departing Australia for certain Visa holders.